luhipi/sarvey/README.rst

 1. The paper describing the methodology:

    Piter, A., Haghshenas Haghighi, M., Motagh, M.(2024).
-An in-depth study on Sentinel-1 InSAR for transport infrastructure monitoring.
-PFG - Journal of Photogrammetry, Remote Sensing and Geoinformation Science. (paper currently under review).
+Challenges and Opportunities of Sentinel-1 InSAR for Transport Infrastructure Monitoring.
+PFG - Journal of Photogrammetry, Remote Sensing and Geoinformation Science. (paper in press).

 2. The software itself.
 Please specify the version you use: